qdraw/starsky/starsky/starsky/readme.md

 The command line arguments are shortcuts to set an in-app environment variable.

 ### The order of reading settings
-You could use machine specific configuration files: appsettings.{machinename}.json _(and replace {machinename} with your computer name in lowercase)_
+You could use machine specific configuration files: appsettings.machinename.json _(and replace machinename with your computer name in lowercase)_
 1. You can use `appsettings.json` inside the application folder to set base settings.
     The order of this files is used to get the values from the appsettings
     -    `/bin/Debug/net6.0/appsettings.patch.json`